-While not made part of the General Caregiver Support Program, VA has the authority to pay for transport and associated incidental costs (lodging, food, etc.) of an attendant or other non-veteran, but requires a clinical determination by a VA provider that, due to the veterans mental or physical condition, an attendant is required.
-This restriction limits the ability for caregivers to defray the cost of traveling to participate in support groups, or receive training.
+While not made part of the General Caregiver Support Program, VA has the authority to pay for transport and associated incidental costs (lodging, food, etc.) of an attendant or other non-veteran, but requires a clinical determination by a VA provider that, due to the veterans mental or physical condition, an attendant is required when transporting the veteran.
+This restriction limits the ability for caregivers to defray the cost of traveling to receive caregiver services such as support groups.

 - Congress, VA: Limitations and restrictions prescribed in statute, regulation and Departmental policies create an inequity in meeting the needs of family caregivers of severely ill and injured veterans in the General Caregiver Support Program.
-Congress and VA must collaboratively address these barriers to ensure effective caregiver supports and services. - VA: According to the Department, unlike PCAFC, there is no formal application process for the General Caregiver Support Program and thus participating caregivers can not be identified or tracked nationally.
+Congress and VA must collaboratively address these barriers to receive effective caregiver supports and services. - VA: According to the Department, unlike PCAFC, there is no formal application process for the General Caregiver Support Program and are therefore not identified and tracked nationally.
 VA must follow these family caregivers to better understand the value, availability and effectiveness of the General Caregiver Support Program in meeting the needs of family caregivers in caring for severely ill and injured veterans.